SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 initialized with the sum of the ``x`` and ``y`` properties from the two ``Vector2D`` instances that are added together.

+The static function
-The function is defined globally, rather than as a method on the ``Vector2D`` structure, so that it can be used as an infix operator between existing ``Vector2D`` instances:
+can be used as an infix operator between existing ``Vector2D`` instances:

 .. testcode:: customOperators